jackseceng/TweeVEBot/readme.md

 access_secret | generated Access token secret

 2. Set up a Pub/Sub channel with GCP Cloud Scheduler set to publish the desired trigger time and date.
-3. Copy the contents the '*hello-world*' directory into a new GCP Cloud Function.
+3. Copy the contents the '*monthly*' directory into a new GCP Cloud Function.
 4. Subscribe the new cloud function to that pub/sub channel.
 5. Await trigger from Pub/Sub, or press 'Run now' in GCP Cloud Scheduler to test.